Pumpkin Pie Recipe with (Optional) Easy Gluten Free Pie Crust

 Preheat oven to 350 F.

-In a large-sized mixing bowl or bowl of a stand mixer, add all of the pumpkin pie filling ingredients.
-Beat with an electric mixer until completely smooth.
+In a large bowl or stand mixer, combine all pumpkin pie filling ingredients and beat with an electric mixer until smooth.

-Pour the pumpkin pie filling into the crust.
-Lightly tap the pie dish onto the counter to remove air bubbles.
+Pour the filling into the crust and gently tap the pie dish on the counter to release air bubbles.

-Loosely cover and tent the top of the pie with foil.
-This prevents the pie from browning too early.
+Loosely tent the pie with foil to prevent the top from browning too quickly.

-Important: Place the pie dish on a baking sheet, that way if there are any spills it won't affect the oven.
-Bake for 30 minutes, then remove the foil from the top of the pie.
-Bake an additional 25-35 minutes, or until the center has set up completely and is firm to touch.
-The pie will firm up slightly once cooled.
-Avoid over-baking to prevent cracks from appearing in the pie later on.
-However, cracks are just cosmetic and you could always cover them up with a pie crust design.
-Tip: Custard desserts, like pumpkin pie, can sometimes be hard to tell doneness.
-The pie should "jiggle like Jell-O but not wiggle like a wave".
+Place the pie dish on a baking sheet to catch any spills.
+Bake for 30 minutes, then remove the foil and bake an additional 25–35 minutes, or until the center is set and firm to the touch.
+The pie will firm more as it cools.
+Avoid over-baking to prevent cracks, though these are cosmetic and can be hidden with decorative crust shapes.
+Tip: The pie is done when it “jiggles like Jell-O but doesn’t wave.”

-Allow the pie to cool completely.
-You can refrigerate this pie or leave it out at room temperature.Eat within 3 days.
-Serve with whipped cream and a dash of cinnamon.
+Let the pie cool completely.
+Store at room temperature or in the refrigerator and eat within 3 days.
+Serve with whipped cream and a sprinkle of cinnamon.

 Notes